 Q: How can I register my child for Menlo Aquatics?

 A: All swimmers who haven’t recently attended Menlo Swim School and previously been a part of Menlo Aquatics, or, who have been away for the program for six months need an evaluation!
 To be evaluated, simply show up ten minutes early and check-in with the Menlo Aquatics coach on the pool deck.
 Bring a swimsuit, towel and goggles, and have your swimmer ready to get in the water promptly at the evaluation time.

-Current evaluations are Monday at 6:30pm and Friday at 5:45pm with coach Melissa.
+Current evaluations are held on Wednesdays at 6:30pm with coach Melissa.
 Evaluation times are subject to change.
 Once your swimmer is evaluated and approved, the coach will give you registration paperwork to complete for the Menlo Aquatics program and the paperwork for USA Swimming.
 You will return in the completed team paperwork and your check for USA Swimming membership to your child’s coach on the first day that you choose to bring your child to practice.
 You will receive an e-mail receipt of the registration transaction and welcome letter.

 For further questions, please contact our Head Coach Aaron: email@example.com